Flight 93 Memorial

 We were really worried about her as she’s over 70 and has several pre-existing conditions.
 She had just had a booster a few weeks before though and honestly faired better than either of us!

 This time it didn’t last as long and the symptoms weren’t as severe.
-Unfortunately, we both ended up with a cough that lasted WEEKS and more lasting Long COVID symptoms from this round–mostly brain fog and memory issues.
+Unfortunately, we both ended up with a cough that lasted WEEKS and more lasting Long COVID symptoms from this round–mostly brain fog and memory issues (that unfortunately lasted for YEARS afterward!)

 Again…*sigh*